vegawidget/ggvega/dev/DSC-2019/dsc.md

 ### Our approach

-We convert a ggplot2 object into a “ggspec”, a JSON-serializable list, and then convert “ggspec” into a Vega-Lite specification.
+We convert a ggplot2 object into a “ggspec”, a JSON-serializable list, and then convert a “ggspec” into a Vega-Lite specification or “vegaspec”.

-The ideas for “ggspec” were
+The ideas for “ggspec” are

   - to remain faithful to the ggplot2 object and philosophy
-  - to publish a JSON schema that represents the range of “things” that we will be able to translate,
+  - to publish a JSON schema that represents the range of “things” that we will be able to translate
   - to provide the means to generate a JSON specification that meets this schema, given a ggplot2 object.

-The ggspec should record only those things that deviate from ggplot2 defaults.
+The ggspec should record only those things that deviate from ggplot2 defaults; one should be able to take a ggspec and recreate the ggplot object that it came from.

 Accordingly, we think to specify things in Vega-Lite only if they differ from the Vega-Lite defaults.
 Our goal is to capture the “essence” of the ggplot, its intentions.
 To replicate the default color-maps and appearance, we recommend using a Vega theme (we hope to propose a better ggplot2-theme for Vega).

-The ggschema JSON-specification is then converted into a Vega-Lite JSON-specification.
-Here, as a first approach, we took inspiration from Vega-Lite itself, which translates a Vega-Lite specification into a Vega specification.
-This is developed in TypeScript, then compiled into ECMAScript 6 (JavaScript), as described in the [Vega-Lite contribution guide](https://github.com/vega/vega-lite/blob/master/CONTRIBUTING.md#suggested-programming-environment).
+The ggspec is then converted into a vegaspec.
+As a first approach, we took inspiration from Vega-Lite itself, which translates a Vega-Lite specification into a Vega specification.
+This compiler is developed in TypeScript, then compiled into ECMAScript 6 (JavaScript), as described in the [Vega-Lite contribution guide](https://github.com/vega/vega-lite/blob/master/CONTRIBUTING.md#suggested-programming-environment).

+We hope that the ggspec can be a useful abstraction to help us understand “what is going on in ggplot2” and “how does this intersect with Vega-Lite?”.
+As well, should ggplot2 or Vega-Lite change, we hope that we could keep ggspec “fixed” such that we would have to adapt only that part of the translation process (ggplot2-to-ggspec or ggspec-to-Vega-Lite) that would be impacted by such a change.

+As we developed ggspec, we had a couple of idea about what it should be:

+  - the idealized version *could be* a JSON-serializable representation of any possible ggplot object; that it could also be a lossless representation of any ggplot object.
+  - the actualized version *is* a JSON-serializable representation of a ggplot object that we can translate into Vega-Lite.

+In an ideal world, we might have taken on the *idealized* ggspec, then defined an *actualized* subset.
+However, in the interests of “getting something done”, we considered briefly the first possibility, then went straight for the second possibility.

 <br />